alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/when-you-use-an-orm-always-use-projection-when-needed.md

 tags: [Nhibernate]
 categories: [Nhibernate]
 ---
-Iâ€™m optimizing a little bit an application, it is a windows form client that communicates with a WCF service.
+I'm optimizing a little bit an application, it is a windows form client that communicates with a WCF service.
 A specific form is really slow to open, so I decided to measure with a profiler to understand if something could be optimized with a little effort.

 It turns out to me that 99% of form starting time is spent in waiting communication with services.
 First of all I see 8 calls to 8 method of the service, and this could lead to a too fine grained interface for the service, but the real problem is due to a couple of calls.
 After a brief inspection I found that this process is returning a list of objects bound to a combobox.
 The service correctly returns a dto with only the Id and Name properties, so the amount of data transmitted is really low, but the query used to retrieve data does not contains a projection.